 Your home may have features added for someone with disabilities that reduce its value.
 If you don't think these were taken into account when deciding your council tax band, you should write to the Valuation Office Agency.

-For more information, go to our section on appeals.
+For more information, visit our website..